Subscribe to Here’s the Deal, our politics

-Gwen Ifill is moderator and managing editor of "Washington Week" and co-anchor and managing editor for "The PBS NEWSHOUR w/ Gwen Ifill and Judy Woodruff."
+In Memoriam: Gwen Ifill was the moderator and managing editor of "Washington Week" and co-anchor and managing editor for "The PBS NEWSHOUR w/ Gwen Ifill and Judy Woodruff."

 The best-selling author of "The Breakthrough: Politics and Race in the Age of Obama," (Doubleday, 2009), she also moderated the Vice Presidential debates during the Presidential elections in 2004 and 2008.

-Gwen joined both Washington Week and The NewsHour in 1999, interviewing newsmakers and reporting on issues ranging from foreign affairs to politics.
+Gwen joined both Washington Week and PBS NewsHour in 1999, interviewing newsmakers and reporting on issues ranging from foreign affairs to politics.
 Before coming to PBS, she was chief congressional and political correspondent for NBC News, White House correspondent for The New York Times, and a local and national political reporter for The Washington Post.
 She also reported for the Baltimore Evening Sun and the Boston Herald American.

 "I always knew I wanted to be a journalist, and my first love was newspapers," Ifill said.
 "But public broadcasting provides the best of both worlds-combining the depth of newspapering with the immediate impact of broadcast television."

-A native of New York City and a graduate of Simmons College in Boston, Ifill has received more than twenty honorary doctorates.
+A native of New York City and a graduate of Simmons College in Boston, Ifill received more than 25 honorary doctorates.
 In 2015 she was awarded with the National Press Club's highest honor, the Fourth Estate Award.
 She has also been honored for her work by the Radio and Television News Directors Association, Harvard's Joan Shorenstein Center, The National Association of Black Journalists, Ohio University, and was included in Ebony Magazine's list of 150 Most Influential African Americans.

 She also served on the board of the News Literacy Project, on the advisory board of the Committee to Protect Journalists and was a fellow of the American Academy of Arts and Sciences.